elazarl/elazarl.github.io/bootsequence.md

     MEMORY { BOOTSECT : ORIGIN = 0, LENGTH = 0x10000 }

-Then, it'll take all text sections from the input, and relocate them to `0x7c00`, where the MBR would load it.
-It would constraint the text section to the first megabyte of memory we defined previously.
+Then, it'll take all text sections from the input, and relocate them to `0x7c00`, where the MBR would be loaded in to.
+It would verity that the text section fits to the first megabyte of memory we defined previously.
 That way, if `boot16.S` accidently surpass 1MB, the linker would complain.

     SECTIONS { .text 0x7c00 : { *(.text) } > BOOTSECT }